What is a Title Tag?

 If one or more other URLs share exactly the same title as this page, they will be listed in the table below as being duplicates.
 The number of duplicates refers to the total number of URLs that share this same titles.

 The title tag is perhaps one of the most important content areas of the page for SEO.
 A well-written title that accurately describes the page's content includes targeted keywords is crucial for the SEO success of the page.

-Using a duplicate titles almost guarantees that they will not accurately describe each individual page's content or include the page's targeted keywords, since it was not written specifically for this page.
+Using duplicate titles almost guarantees that they will not accurately describe each individual page's content or include the page's targeted keywords since the title was not written specifically for each page.